What is Shamanism and Who is a Shaman?

 Shamanic healing is a personal journey.

-A Shaman or Healer is someone who can assist a person along this journey: to guide, to facilitate and to encourage.
+A Shamanic Practitioner or Healer is someone who can assist a person along this journey: to guide, to facilitate and to encourage.
 It is ultimately up to the person themselves, however, whether healing occurs or not.

 Shamanic healing – like other forms of alternative or complementary medicine – is often done in conjunction with, or in addition to, traditional western medicine.
 (Anyone with a serious condition should seek professional assistance from a trained healthcare practitioner.)

 Even some western medical doctors are studying shamanism these days.
-My former husband, Raven, had the privilege of providing them with a sweat lodge experience when they’ve visited Santa Fe, New Mexico for such training.
+My former husband, Raven, had the privilege of providing them with a sweat lodge experience when they’ve visited Santa Fe, New Mexico for such training a few years ago.
+This sweat lodge experience was built into the shamanism for medical professionals curriculum.

 Leave a Reply